wizdmio/wizdm/README.md

 Run `ng generate component component-name` to generate a new component to be added to the default project (apps/widm) or specify `--project=project-name` otherwise.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+To generate a new library, run `ng generate lib library-name` that will be automatically added to libs.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.